-E. Consumers Complained About the No!No!
+D. Consumers Complained About the No!No!
 Product

-- 137) The Internet is flooded with thousands of complaints about no!no!
-Hair by consumers who were deceived by Radiancy's misrepresentations. - 138) Radiancy and its distributor HSN received an extraordinarily high percentage of product returns (above 40%) and an equally unusual number of customer complaints about the no!no!
-Hair's ineffectiveness. - 139) In an email exchange dated February 26, 2008, from Andrea Knight at HSN to Skip Borghese, Radiancy consultant for HSN advertising, HSN stated, "[t]he no!no! is now returning at 42% which is incredibly high for Personal Care.
-Biggest complaints are that it doesn't remove stubble leaving a smooth feeling also the burning smell of hair." - and that means to excite people.
+- 143) The Internet is flooded with thousands of complaints about no!no!
+Hair by consumers who were deceived by Radiancy's misrepresentations. - 144) Radiancy and its distributor HSN received an extraordinarily high percentage of product returns (above 40%) and an equally unusual number of customer complaints about no!no!
+Hair's ineffectiveness. - 145) In an email exchange dated February 26, 2008, from Andrea Knight at HSN to Skip Borghese, Radiancy consultant for HSN advertising, HSN stated, "[t]he no!no! is now returning at 42% which is incredibly high for Personal Care.
+Biggest complaints are that it doesn't remove stubble leaving a smooth feeling also the burning smell of hair." - 146) Sharon Dovev replied, "This is the dilemma we have on our hands: We want to sell, and that means to excite people.
 No sale can happen without excitement.
 BUT we want to prevent disappointment and returns.
 The way I see it we have no other way but to give more realistic expectations to the viewers, say that sometimes we don't get 100% smoothness, and talk about incorporating shaving (just as skip's wife does) into the hair removal routine.
-As long as we keep selling the 'amazing smoothness' AND the long term result we sound like something that is too good to be true, and that doesn't exist in reality." - 141) HSN undertook a no!no! hair customer satisfaction survey in September 2008.
-More than half of respondents who purchased the No!No! device for themselves reported dissatisfaction with the device; approximately 1 out of 4 customers cited 'failure to remove hair' as the reason for dissatisfaction; and 68% of respondents returned their No!No! device. - 142) An email dated October 10, 2008, attached the results of HSN's no!no! hair customer satisfaction survey and stated, "here are the key takeaways: 'More than half of respondents who purchased the No!No! device for themselves reported dissatisfaction with the device'; 'Approximately 1 out of 4 customers cited 'failure to remove hair' as the reason for dissatisfaction'; and '68% of respondents have returned their No!No! device.'"
+As long as we keep selling the 'amazing smoothness' AND the long term result we sound like something that is too good to be true, and that doesn't exist in reality." - 147) HSN undertook a no!no! hair customer satisfaction survey in September 2008.
+More than half of respondents who purchased the no!no! device for themselves reported dissatisfaction with the device; approximately 1 out of 4 customers cited '\"failure to remove hair" as the reason for dissatisfaction; and 68% of respondents returned their no!no! device.

-- 143) The problems remained.
+- 148) An email dated October 10, 2008, attached the results of HSN's no!no!
+Hair customer satisfaction survey and stated, "here are the key takeaways: 'More than half of respondents who purchased the No!No! device for themselves reported dissatisfaction with the device'; 'Approximately 1 out of 4 customers cited 'failure to remove hair' as the reason for dissatisfaction'; and '68% of respondents have returned their No!No! device.'" - 149) The problems remained.
 An email dated February 2, 2010, between Dolev Rafaeli and Sharon Dovev regarding HSN feedback on no!no!
-Hair, noted that "People say they are getting burned on the face"; "People are reporting poor customer service from the my no!no! help line"; and the "Majority of the reviews say they sent back the unit and most are giving us 1 star because they cannot give '0."" - 144) Likewise, in Radiancy's own customer satisfaction surveys, over 50% of customers were highly dissatisfied with the product, with a large proportion reporting "no results" or that it didn't work as expected. - 145) There also were consistently negative product reviews of the no!no!
+Hair, noted that "People say they are getting burned on the face"; "People are reporting poor customer service from the my no!no! help line"; and the "Majority of the reviews say they sent back the unit and most are giving us 1 star because they cannot give '0."" - 150) Likewise, in Radiancy's own customer satisfaction surveys, over 50% of customers were highly dissatisfied with the product, with a large proportion reporting "no results" or that it didn't work as expected. - 151) There also were consistently negative product reviews of the no!no!
 Hair posted on Internet websites, with the average rating just 1.5 out of 5 stars on amazon.com and just 2 out of 5 stars on hsn.com.

-F. Employees Internally Acknowledge Radiancy's Misleading Advertisements
+E. Employees Internally Acknowledge Radiancy's Misleading Advertisements